01 of 04

 The amount added to the finished sizes of patchwork pieces with angled edges, such as triangles and diamonds, varies depending on the shape, but you will still sew these pieces to neighboring patches with a 1/4-inch seam allowance.Continue to 2 of 4 below.

 02 of 04

-Finished sizes of block grids needn't be in whole numbers.
+It is easy to change a patchwork quilt block's finished size by altering the size of each grid in the block.
+Finished sizes of block grids do not need to be in whole numbers.
 Use fractions if you like, as long as they are dimensions you can cut with a rotary cutter (if not, plan to construct your block with templates).

-When considering block size determine finished sizes first.
+When considering block size, determine finished sizes first.

-Notice that squares do not have to finish in even numbers -- any number that is rotary cuttable will work just fine.
+Notice that squares do not have to finish in even numbers.
+Any number that is rotary cuttable will work just fine.